memgonzales/sliding-puzzle/README.md

 ***The minimum SDK supported is Android Lollipop (API Level 21), and the target SDK is Android 11 (API Level 30).***

 ### Using the APK
+Download and install this APK file.
+You may have to modify the security settings of your device to allow the installation of third-party apps from unknown sources.

 <img src="https://github.com/memgonzales/sliding-puzzle/blob/master/screenshots/screenshots.png?raw=True" alt="App Screenshots" width = 750>